 First and foremost, your Careers Counsellor will help you understand your strengths.
 For example, they will help you understand your past experience and translate it into a language that matters to a hiring manager.
 They will enhance your past experience, university projects and skills and present them in a way that will help you land your next role.

 2. Career Journey Planning

-Students and graduates often feel lost while searching for jobs, or confused between multiple and attractive career options, and may end up selecting unsuitable jobs due to a variety of reasons (peer pressure, lack of knowledge, uncertainty about suitability, under-confidence).
+Students and graduates often feel lost while searching for jobs, or confused between multiple attractive career options, and may end up selecting unsuitable jobs due to a variety of reasons (peer pressure, lack of knowledge, uncertainty about suitability, lack of confidence).
 A Career Counsellor can help direct your attention to all the types of jobs available and support you in defining a suitable career path that is rewarding and challenging.

 A job interview is probably the most crucial part of the hiring process, and also the most nerve-wracking if you’re a student or graduate and you haven’t faced many interviews yet.
 A good Careers Counsellor can also assist with developing a positive interview attitude and presence.
 You will gain interview practise with mock interviews, and improve your confidence by rehearsing your interview answers with your Careers Counsellor who will support you in this final part of the hiring journey.

 A Careers Counsellor can help with more than just the technical aspects of finding a job, or at the beginning of your career.
 The best Careers Counsellors in Australia will have their ear to the ground when it comes to recruitment, hiring, Resume and Cover Letter writing, LinkedIn and job interview training.
 So, we recommend approaching a Careers Counsellor sooner rather than later.

 When you start working with a Careers Counsellor, they will advise you about:

 - potential future career moves that enhance your employment prospects.

 - emerging job options that match your skills, education and career goals.